 About Lorain County Community College

-Although LCCC does not award bachelor’s degrees, its University Partnership allows LCCC students to easily transfer and complete their bachelor’s and even some master’s degrees from 12 public and private universities on the LCCC campus.
+LCCC’s University Partnership allows LCCC students to easily transfer and complete their bachelor’s and even some master’s degrees from 14 public and private universities on the LCCC campus.

-Arts and Humanities; Business, Engineering and Information Technologies; Health and Wellness Sciences; Science and Mathematics, and Social Sciences and Human Services.
+LCCC offers degrees in many academic programs, including Arts and Humanities, Business, Engineering, Information Technologies, Health and Wellness Sciences, Science and Mathematics, and Social Sciences and Human Services.

-International students with previous university study, whether in the United States, or in their own home country, are eligible for a transfer of course credit.
+F1 and J1 applicants may not apply online.
+International students with previous university study, whether in the United States or in your home country, are eligible for a transfer of course credit.